 Learn the practical illustration and sewing skills you need to bring your wildest fashion dreams to life.

-How to tell if you are a rectangle body shape
+How to tell if you're a rectangle body shape

 You can determine your body shape by measuring the following parts of your body: